RossMcMillan92/ITCSS-Sass-Structure/README.md

 ## 6. Components
 The majority of the site's styling will go in here.
-This section may grow quite large depending on the complexity of the site so further organisation into deeper folders may be needed.
-Caution should be exercised when doing this, however, as we should aim to make components modular and reusable when possible.
+This section may grow quite large depending on the complexity of the site.
+Keep this import list alphabetical: If import order starts to matter, then something in the structure has went wrong.

 Example Structure:
 ```